plexoio/morada/README.md

 ## What's new?

-- Clearer HTML and CSS structure
+- Clearer HTML (semantics) and CSS structure (improvement expected)
 - Images for better interpretation: Img and Vendor folders
 - I started adding text content related to the topic
 - Bugs or errors are expected